spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_circularity_sourceForSpareParts_supplierWebAddress |
 | **Expected Value** | URL linking to the supplier's website                                              |

----

 ###### 6.1.3.2.4 emailAddressOfSupplier {#DigitalBatteryPassport_circularity_sourceForSpareParts_emailAddressOfSupplier}

-The *emailAddressOfSupplier* specifies the contact email address for the supplier of the battery components.
+The `emailAddressOfSupplier` specifies the contact email address for the supplier of the battery components.
 This information is important for facilitating direct communication regarding orders, inquiries, and support related to the components.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|